Additional

 • heartbeat runs

-• subconscious runs
+• workflow-intelligence/reflection runs

 • core traces